 - The instrumentation in the chorus of "Seeing Out The Angel" on Sons And Fascination/Sister Feelings Call would later be reused for the famous "Mandela Day" song.

-- Greatest Hits Album: Several, beginning with Themes For Great Cities and Celebration, though the songs on there weren't hits.
-First hits album was Glittering Prize 81/92.
+- Greatest Hits Album: Several, beginning with Themes For Great Cities and Celebration, though the singles on those weren't as great hits as what followed.
+First bonafide hits album was Glittering Prize 81/92.

 - Instrumentals: Usually one per album.

 - Let's Duet: With Robin Clark of Chic on Once Upon A Time.

 - With Lou Reed on "This Is Your Land" from Street Fighting Years.

 - Minimalistic Cover Art: Original pressings their second album, Real To Real Cacophony, were a thermographic and textured blue sleeve, but it was very expensive to produce, and all reissues have since had a solid dark blue sleeve.

 - The original artwork for Real Life was also dark blue, and had a small design in the middle as well as the title.
 Later pressing reversed the front and back cover so it was a picture of the band on white.